jepasou/friendlymod/README.md

 # friendlymod
-a minecraft mod about friendly thing like new inocent creature or a dimension of treasure
+a minecraft mod about friendly thing like new inocent creature or a dimension of treasure create via mccreator